Understanding the Charge Description Master (CDM) File

 Q: I do not have insurance - do standard charges reflect what I will be responsible for paying?

-A: No. For patients that have no insurance, there are multiple options for providing help for paying your healthcare costs.
+A: No - standard charges do not reflect your out-of-pocket cost.
+For patients who have no insurance, there are multiple options for providing help for paying your healthcare costs.
 Please see the Billing & Insurance page for more information on financial assistance, understanding your bill, and payment options.

 Pursuant to the 2020 Hospital Outpatient Prospective Payment System (OPPS) rule issued by Centers for Medicare and Medicaid Services (CMS), UPMC Wellsboro is providing online access to a Machine-Readable file of Items & Services in JSON format.
 “Machine-readable” means that the data file can be easily processed by a computer.
 The JSON format is one of the file formats approved by CMS, and is a frequently used, standardized file format for data exchange.
 Consistent with these regulations issued by CMS, this file will be updated at least annually.